Men's major golf championships

-Overview

 History

 The majors originally consisted of two British tournaments, The Open Championship and The Amateur Championship, and two American tournaments, the U.S. Open and the U.S. Amateur.
+In 1930, Bobby Jones became the only man to win all four in one year, a feat which sportwriters dubbed the "Impregnable Quadrilateral" (George Trevor) and the "Grand Slam" (O. B. Keeler).
 With the introduction of the Masters Tournament in 1934, and the rise of professional golf in the late 1940s and 1950s, the term "major championships" eventually came to describe the Masters, the U.S. Open, the Open Championship, and the PGA Championship.
 It is difficult to determine when the definition changed to include the current four tournaments, although many trace it to Arnold Palmer's 1960 season.
-After winning the Masters and the U.S. Open to start the season, he remarked that if he could win the Open Championship and PGA Championship to finish the season, he would complete "a grand slam of his own" to rival Bobby Jones's 1930 feat.
+After winning the Masters and the U.S. Open to start the season, he remarked that if he could win the Open Championship and PGA Championship to finish the season, he would complete "a grand slam of his own" to rival Jones's 1930 feat.
 Until that time, many U.S. players such as Byron Nelson also considered the Western Open and the North and South Open as two of golf's "majors", and the British PGA Matchplay Championship was as important to British and Commonwealth professionals as the PGA Championship was to Americans.

 During the 1950s, the short-lived World Championship of Golf was viewed as a "major" by its competitors, as its first prize was worth almost ten times any other event in the game, and it was the first event whose finale was televised live on U.S. television.
 The oldest of the majors is The Open Championship, commonly referred to as the "British Open" outside the United Kingdom.
 Dominated by American champions in the 1920s and 1930s, the comparative explosion in the riches available on the U.S. Tour from the 1940s onwards meant that the lengthy overseas trip needed to qualify and compete in the event became increasingly prohibitive for the leading American professionals.
 Their regular participation dwindled after the war years.
 Ben Hogan entered just once in 1953 and won, but never returned.
 Sam Snead won in 1946 but lost money on the trip (first prize was $600) and did not return until 1962.
+A voyage to the Open would often clash with the PGA Championship; Hogan's 1953 Open entry came in the years after his 1949 car crash when he skipped the PGA, then a gruelling seven-day matchplay event.